-During the LTP deliberations, Councillors discussed long-standing plans to move the Old Boys Rugby Club from Okara when there were plans to sell that site; the Marist Club from Kensington when the gymnastic and athletics facility was built; and the Northland Rugby Union when Toll Stadium was built at Okara Park.
+During the LTP deliberations, Councillors discussed long-standing plans to move the Old Boys Rugby Club from Okara when there were plans to sell that site; the Marist Club from Kensington; and the Northland Rugby Union when Toll Stadium was built at Okara Park.
 Fields have since been completed on Pohe Island, but clubrooms and changing facilities have stalled because of the cost of building foundations on the former landfill site.
 Council has committed \$600,000 plus inflation towards the facilities, beginning with a \$200,000 Facilities partnership grant in year two.
 This is in addition to \$450,000 already committed to the project in previous LTPs.